Revisiting Tree Isomorphism: An Algorithmic Bric-\`a-Brac: Introduction

 \subsection{Context}

-The Aho, Hopcroft and Ullman (AHU) algorithm, introduced in the 1970s \cite[Example~3.2]{Aho1974}, establishes that the tree isomorphism problem can be solved in linear time, whereas the more general graph isomorphism problem is still an open problem today, where no proof of NP-completeness nor polynomial algorithm is known \cite{schoning1988graph}, even though very efficient algorithms exist \cite{mckay2014practical,babai2016graph}.
+The Aho, Hopcroft and Ullman (AHU) algorithm, introduced in the 1970s \cite[Example~3.2]{Aho1974}, establishes that the tree isomorphism problem can be solved in linear time, whereas the more general graph isomorphism problem is still an open problem today, where no proof of NP-completeness nor polynomial algorithm is known \cite{schoning1988graph}.
+However, the problem is considered to be solved in practice; powerful heuristics exist, such as the quasi-polynomial algorithm from \cite{babai2016graph}; see also \cite{mckay2014practical}.

-As far as we know, AHU remains the only state-of-the-art algorithm for practically determining whether two trees are isomorphic.
+As far as we know, AHU remains the only state-of-the-art algorithm for determining, in practice, whether two trees are isomorphic.
 Recently, Liu \cite{liu2021tree} proposed to represent a tree by a polynomial of two variables, computable in linear time, and where two trees have the same polynomial if and only if they are isomorphic.
 Unfortunately, the existence of an algorithm to determine the equality of two polynomials in polynomial time is still an open question \cite{saxena2009progress}.
 We should also mention \cite{buss1997alogtime}, which proposes an alternating logarithmic time algorithm for tree isomorphism -- under NC complexity class framework, that is, problems efficiently solvable on a parallel computer \cite{barrington1986bounded}.